-Many summer activities for kids might look a little different this year, due to COVID-19 restrictions closing camps and classes.
-But there are plenty of great ways for your kids to enjoy summer fun in the city!
+Summer's just around the corner, and summer activities for kids in the city can be a wonderful way to enjoy the best things in life!
 Whatever their interest or age, here are some great ideas to keep your family having fun, including a delicious recipe for watermelon-kiwi popsicles.

-Kids of all ages enjoy summertime, and there are plenty of fun indoor and outdoor activities for kids during the summer that don’t cost much at all!
+Kids of all ages enjoy summertime, and there are plenty of fun indoor and outdoor activities for kids that won't break your budget!
 Whether they want to explore new trails or spend time reading, there are plenty of ways to enjoy the season.

 The hot months of summer are the best time to get outside and enjoy the sunshine!
-Luckily, you can stack up the fun and make a day of these activities.
+Whether you want to pack a day full of these activities or spread them out over a few months, here are a few fun ideas to try.
 You may even want to share them with other parents on a family app!

 - Go for a Bike Ride- Whether or not you take the known trail, bike riding is one of the best free and fun summer activities for kids.
 Before heading out, ensure you have a map, sunscreen, water, and a few dollars for a warm-weather treat!
 You may even want to bring along a homemade picnic.

 - Make Sidewalk Chalk Art!– With no limits on chalk colors and imagination, your little ones and their friends can come up with lots of beautiful ideas together.
 You can make designs, portraits or turn them into games like foursquare, tac-tac-toe, or hopscotch.

 - Visit the Park – Whether you want to go frolicking through fields or head to the playground, the park’s a great destination all year!
 But, if it happens to be summer, a water park or pool can be an even better destination.
 This is one of the best activities for preschoolers who want to get outdoors!